Skip to content

 • Learning and evaluation activities were those decisions and actions that were undertaken by Archimedes to solve the problem asked by King Heron.

 The legend says that Archimedes shouted Eureka! when he understood the nowadays called principle of flotation: an object immersed in a liquid is pushed up by a buoyant force equal to the weight of the volume of the liquid displaced by the object.
 This means that any object submerged in a liquid experiment two forces: its downward weight and the upward push corresponding to the weight of the amount of water equivalent to the submerged volume of the object (the buoyant force).
-(Figure 1.5).
-In this case, what are the three steps for context learning?
+(Figure 1.3).

 (Images credit: CC Wikimedia Commons)